-p∈ (Parking)
+P∈ (Parking)

 The steering is locked, and the taillight, license plate light and auxiliary lights are on.
-The hazard light and turn signal lights can be turned on, but all other electrical systems are off.
+The hazard lights and turn signal lights can be turned on, but all other electrical systems are off.
 The key can be removed.

-The steering must be locked before the key can be turned to "p∈".
+The steering must be locked before the key can be turned to " $P \in$ ".